The Mediaverse

 If you have run a Bangalore insertion campaign at sub ₹2.4 landed cost with photo proof of full distribution, send me the proposal.
 I will publish the rebuttal here.
 Most cheap-on-paper insertion proposals fail audit on wastage delivery, and that is the line item I most want to be wrong about.

-Why is Sunday insertion in Bangalore more expensive than Wednesday?
+Why is Sunday insertion in Bangalore more expensive than Wednesday at every pamphlet size?

 Looking for professional Newspaper Insertion services?